koyeary/classic-richard-move/README.md

-  # 1234
+  # README.md Generator

-  a;lbke
+  A command-line application that dynamically generates a README.md from a user's input.
+The application is invoked using the node index.js command.

   ## Installation

-  aelkgna;lekja
+  Just clone this git!

   ## Usage

-  5678
+  run node index.js in an existing repo

   ## License

-  Released under the alken license.
+  Released under the MIT license.

   ## Contributing

-  123
+  Kat Yeary, with thanks to the Octokat npm

   ## Tests

-  alkdf
+  none